 You provided two examples of men with whom you enjoyed completely Platonic relationships.
 I agree that it’s possible to have friendships with men where there is not one iota of sexual chemistry or anything remotely inappropriate under the surface.
 However, it’s also true that many romances started with that kernel of friendship, and that is where the risk becomes a real concern.
 We can’t ignore the fact that non-Platonic feelings could develop and that’s where the benefits versus the risks has to be considered very seriously.

 I can’t help but think how I would feel if my husband decided to pursue a friendship with a woman that did not include me as part of the equation.
 To put it bluntly, I would be devastated.
 We have couple friends and I consider several of those men my friends, and he feels the same way about the women.
-However, if he pursued any of those friendships on his own, or worse, found a new female friend who had no connection to me, I would definitely be worried about my marriage.
+However, if he pursued any of those opposite sex friendships on his own, or worse, found a new female friend who had no connection to me, I would definitely be worried about my marriage.
 And then I might throw some plates against the wall.

-I want you to know that as a fellow writer who works from home or a coffee shop, I understand what you’re saying about having little contact with men and missing those types of friendships.
+I want you to know that as a fellow writer who works from home or a coffee shop, I understand what you’re saying about having little contact with men and missing those types of opposite sex friendships.
 I wish I had a more uplifting answer for you than this very long version of “Sorry, but that ship has sailed.”
 Perhaps some of the readers will disagree with me.
 I’ll leave the floor open for others to give their two cents.

 Thank you for sending this question as I know you’re not alone.